University of Florida Athletic Association

 The University Athletic Association, Inc. (UAA) is a non-profit corporation that is responsible for maintaining the Florida Gators intercollegiate sports program of the University of Florida in Gainesville, Florida.
 The UAA is run by a board of directors led by the University of Florida's athletic director.
 The athletic director also acts as the UAA's chief financial officer and reports directly to the president of the university.

+The modern University of Florida began participation in intercollegiate sports immediately upon opening at its Gainesville campus in 1906.
+Records indicate the existence of a UF "Athletic Association" as early as 1909, with the organization led by student representatives and predominately involved with distributing the limited athletic funds allocated by the university.

-The University Athletic Association was incorporated in 1929 with impetus from university president John J. Tigert to oversee the construction of Florida Field.
+The modern University Athletic Association was incorporated in 1929 with impetus from university president John J. Tigert to oversee the construction of Florida Field.
 Since then, its mission has grown to include operating and improving all of the school's athletic programs and facilities.
 As of the 2017–18 academic year, the UAA had an annual operating budget of $128 million which is funded entirely through its own revenues with additional support from Gator Boosters, the fundraising arm of the athletic department.
 The UAA does not depend on the University of Florida's state funding for financial support, and has contributed over $80 million to the school's academic programs since 1990.